Tension Headache Treatment using Physical Therapy

 - Nausea and vomiting: You may have nausea and vomiting associated with your headaches, which occur with migraine headaches, but not tension headaches.
 Many people with migraines have nausea and vomiting precede the outbreak of the migraine headache.
 The clients at our clinic often find acupressure points helpful to shut down the nausea before it triggers a full-blown headache.
 Pressure to a point in the lower forearm called “Pericardium 6” can help decrease your nausea in 60 seconds.
 Of course, if your nausea is from the flu or systemic disease, the point won’t work.

 - Acupressure points: Specific acupressure points can have a significant effect on headaches.
-When a pressure points in the head is pressed for 15-30 seconds an immediate decrease in the headache pressure can be felt.
+When a pressure point in the head is pressed for 15-30 seconds an immediate decrease in the headache pressure can be felt.
 Arm or leg pressure points also have a profound effect on headaches.
 Clients are frequently amazed as they feel their headache pressure melt even though the treated acupressure point is distant from the head.